 The Company enters into reverse repurchase agreements, securities borrowed and securities loaned transactions to finance receivables from brokers' and dealers' and customer trading and investment accounts.
 The Company manages credit exposure from such transactions by entering into master netting agreements and collateral agreements with counterparties that provide the Company, in the event of a counterparty default (such as bankruptcy or a counterparty's failure to pay or perform), the right to net a counterparty's rights and obligations under such agreement and liquidate and setoff collateral against the net amount owed by the counterparty.
 However, for financial statement purposes, the Company does not net balances related to these financial instruments.
 The Company's policy is generally to take possession of securities purchased under agreements to resell and securities borrowed, and to receive securities and cash posted as collateral (with rights of rehypothecation).
 The Company also monitors the fair value of the underlying securities as compared with the related receivable or payable, including accrued interest, and, as necessary, requests additional collateral as provided under the applicable agreement to ensure such transactions are adequately collateralized.

-Securities borrowed and securities loaned transactions are recorded at the amount of the cash collateral advanced or received, adjusted for additional collateral obtained or received.
-At June 30, 2018, the fair value of securities received as collateral for securities borrowing and pledged for securities lending transactions was \$2,957,290,277 and \$3,425,670,327 respectively.
+Securities borrowed and securities loaned transactions are for equities securities only and are recorded at the amount of the cash collateral advanced or received, the tenor of which is overnight, adjusted daily for additional collateral obtained or received.
+At June 30, 2019, the fair value of securities received as collateral for securities borrowing and pledged for securities lending transactions was \$3.9 billion and \$1.8 billion, respectively.

-At June 30, 2018, the fair value of the collateral received for securities under resale agreements totaled \$664,830,137.
-The Company seeks to mitigate mark-to-market risk by taking collateral in the form of U.S. government securities, the tenor of which is overnight.
+At June 30, 2019, the fair value of the collateral received for securities under resale agreements totaled \$921 million, of which \$659.3 million is included in the statement of financial conditions within funds segregated for regulatory purposes and \$261.7 million is included in the statement of financial conditions within deposits with clearing organizations.
+The Company seeks to mitigate mark-to-market risk by taking collateral in the form of U.S. government securities, the tenor of which is open and callable on demand.
 The Company only enters into reverse repurchase agreements and there is no counterparty netting impact.
+(See Note 3 for information regarding securities purchased under agreements to resell in funds segregated for regulatory purposes.)

-The following table presents information about the potential effect of rights of setoff associated with the Company's recognized assets and liabilities as of June 30, 2018:
+The following table presents information about the potential effect of rights of setoff associated with the Company's recognized assets and liabilities as of June 30, 2019 (in thousands):

-Gross amounts of assets and liabilities presented Net amounts of in the statement of Gross amounts recognized assets financial condition not offset and liabilities Securities borrowed \$ 3,061,260,274 \$ 860,159,967 \$ 2,201,100,307 Securities loaned 3,504,260,323 860,159,967 2,644,100,356
+Gross amounts of assets and liabilities presented Net amounts of in the statement of Gross amounts recognized assets financial condition not offset and liabilities Securities borrowed \$ 3,971,538 \$ 994,311 \$ 2,977,227 Securities loaned 1,861,331 994,311 867,020